Dealing with the myriad of knobs used in Eico’s latter day tube amps.

 That last item has become one of my favorite adhesives.
 It is a 5-mil thick, pressure sensitive film, which comes on a roll of transfer tape, as seen at right.
 Its benefits are that it forms an instant, permanent, flexible bond, sticks to most materials and is designed to work with most plastics.
 That last feature is important here, since the knob is plastic.
 To be compatible with plastic, an adhesive must be able to hold out the plasticizers which migrate out of plastics.
 That is a particularly acute issue for adhesives which remain pliable.

 The only downside is price/availability.
-I bought a roll for $35 from Micro-tools.com back in early 2005 and the 1-inch x 60-yard roll has easily lasted ever since.
+I bought a roll for $35 from Micro-tools.com back in 2005 and the 1-inch x 60-yard roll has easily lasted ever since.
 It hasn’t shown any signs of deterioration over time.
 Unfortunately, I can no longer find it on their website.
 Many vendors (including the 3M online store) only sell a 36-roll case.
-I did find it at Rshughes.com for about $70/roll.
-Please let me know if you find a lower-cost source.
-The per-roll price for a 36-roll case from 3M is about $50.
+I did find it at Rshughes.com for about $50/roll.

 End of an Era